WebServiceDevelopment/PrivateInvoice/README.md

 # pm2 start npm -- dev:supply
 ```

-From there the application will be available on port:3000, 3001, 3002
+From there the application will be available on port 3000, 3001, 3002

 ## Copyright